ccallawa/alyvix_server_doc/session_management.rst

   1280*800@100Hz) of the RDC window that will host the session.
 All test cases in the session's flow should contain test case objects that include the resolution and factor set here.

-To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Update` button.  :guilabel:`Remove` will remove an existing session, while :guilabel:`Add` will insert a new one.
+To update these values, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Save` icon.
+The :guilabel:`Trash can` icon will remove an existing session (the entire row), while the :guilabel:`Plus` icon will insert a row for a new session.